Channely/CordovaAndroidAngularJSAPP/README.md

         $ cordova build

-- then you can find out a apk file in platforms/android/ant-build/*debug.apk,abd you can install it by command:
+- then you can find out a apk file in platforms/android/ant-build/*debug.apk
+- and if you have connected your android device with this pc,you can install it by command:

         $ adb install platforms/android/ant-build/*debug.apk